ECC-BFMC/Documentation/source/data/hardwaresetupofcar/hardwareimprovements.rst

 Wheel alignment describes the relation of the wheel level to the driving direction.
 It is usually known as “toe-in” or “toe-out” where the toe measurement is the distance between the front of the tires and the back of the tires.
-Toe-in should be used because it improves lateral cornering of the tyres and it also leads to a more direct response to steerig.
+Toe-in should be used because it improves lateral cornering of the tyres and it also leads to a more direct response to steering.

 **Setting front axle alignment**